falcosecurity/falco-website/content/en/docs/getting-started/installation.md

 ##### Final remarks on the dialog

-When you choose a driver from the dialog (in our case `Kmod`), the `Systemd` service is always enabled by default so it will start at every system reboot.
+When you choose a driver from the dialog (in our case `Kmod`), the `systemd` service is always enabled by default so it will start at every system reboot.
 If you want to disable this behavior type `systemctl disable falco-kmod.service` (if you are using the kernel module like in this example).
 If enabled, the Falcoctl service will follow the same behavior as Falco so it is enough to disable the Falco service.

 #### Installation without dialog (Manual configuration)

 If you remember well, in the dialog we also had the `Manual configuration`.
-This option installs only the Falco units into the system without starting any service, this is the equivalent of not having the `dialog` binary installed on the system so we will analyze that case in this section.
+This option installs only the Falco units into the system without starting any service, this is the equivalent of not having the `dialog` binary installed on the system.

-If you don't want the dialog to start, remember to use `FALCO_FRONTEND=noninteractive` when you install/update packages.

-To see an example of how to run some services look at the [Running section](../running/index.md#falco-packages)
+Since no service is started, you have to manually configure services after the installation phase.
+You can see an example of how to configure the `falco-bpf` service in the [Running section](../running#falco-packages)

 ### Installation on different Distros